-The San Diego Zoo has two adult bontebok and one young calf near Polar Hill, just below Skyfari East.
+The San Diego Zoo cares for two adult bontebok and one young calf near Polar Hill, just below Skyfari East.

 The edge of 17.
-What sets bontebok apart from other animals in Africa is their conservation story, which is without a doubt one of the most dramatic success stories ever.
+What sets bontebok apart from other wildlife in Africa is their conservation story, which is without a doubt one of the most dramatic success stories ever.

-The bontebok was once considered to be the rarest antelope in the world, with only 17 left in the wild in the early 19th century.
-They were being hunted by the thousands for their meat and skins, and were nearly brought to the brink of extinction.
+The bontebok was once considered to be the rarest antelope in the world, with only 17 left in the early 19th century.
+They were being hunted by the thousands for their meat and skins, and were brought to the brink of extinction.

-What is considered disgraceful today was celebrated back then, so overhunting ran rampant.
-Fortunately, a farmer had the foresight to build a fence to enclose the remaining 17 bontebok on his property.
-He had no idea that he was saving this species from certain extinction!
+Fortunately, a farmer had the foresight to build a fence for the remaining 17 bontebok on his property.
+He had no idea that he was saving the bontebok from certain extinction!

-Almost any other African ungulate like the eland, springbok, or kudu would have gracefully jumped out of this simple sheep enclosure, but the bontebok lack the athleticism to jump.
+Almost any other African ungulate like the eland, springbok, or kudu would have gracefully jumped over the simple fence, but the bontebok lack the athleticism to jump.
 Lucky for them, or they surely would have met their end.

 After the tiny population of bontebok were relocated to other parks, they began to reproduce and thrive.
 Bontebok numbers hovered in the low hundreds for many years.
 In the 1930s, a national park was declared specifically to conserve them, which helped them flourish.
 Careful conservation efforts have helped their numbers increase to around 3,500 today.

 They still face threats from hunting, and are still very much dependent on their protected lands for continued survival.
-With conservation organizations like San Diego Zoo Global, there is hope to save this species from ever going extinct.
+With conservation organizations like San Diego Zoo Wildlife Alliance, there is hope for the bontebok.